How to Relist on eBay: An eBay Relist Guide to Boost Sales

 Crosslist will automatically delete your existing eBay listings and replace them with fresh versions.

-Since our eBay relisting tool has auto posting, all the listings will automatically go live on eBay.
+Since Crosslist has autoposting, all the listings will automatically go live on eBay.
 No more manual intervention needed from you at all.

 With Crosslist, you also don’t have to worry about falling victim to rate limits or having your computer turn sluggish, as our tool uses a queuing system to distribute listings at periodic intervals.